tayvano/lazarus-bluenoroff-research/hacks-and-thefts/tap_global.md

 > The hacker appears to have stolen funds from Tap[.]global just a few days later as well on 8/29

 > It's also the same actor that funds from Coinmetro.
-That's just based on the on-chain evidence we can see after a 2 minute peek.
+That's just based on the Onchain evidence we can see after a 2 minute peek.
 The reality is the majority of custodial exchanges & services don't take their security services, at least not until after they're hacked.

 - https://twitter.com/cipher_blade/status/1321862599433089025

-## On-chain
+## Onchain

 - 1KcTk7kJMjYaCV3FXo5bzpjaZs2aK18ntz - Coinberry Theft